 Visually stunning, this film is fun for both people and dogs (they’ll adore ghost pup Zero who has his own serious fanbase).

 6. An All Dogs Christmas Carol

 This adaption is retold by the cast of All Dogs Go to Heaven.
 You know you have to see it.

 8. A Christmas Story

 Just a warning, though—considering the scene with the turkey-stealing hounds from next door, this may not be the best example for your pup of how to behave during the holidays.

 9. The Search for Santa Paws

 Did someone say magic dogs and elves?!
 That’s enough to spark the interest of any holiday-loving pup.
-This feel-good Christmas movie follows the adventures of Santa and his canine buddy, Paws, as they take a trip to New York City.
+The Search for Santa Paws follows the adventures of Santa and his canine buddy, Paws, as they take a trip to New York City.

 10. A Charlie Brown Christmas